ProjectTwentyFive/task-sourcing/README.md

     1. You can also execute database setup code using the SQL file provided `psql -U {your_username} -h localhost example.sql`.
 8. Ensure that your project folder is in your Apache folder (e.g. Linux - /var/www/html) and it has writable permissions.
 9. Navigate to the site based on your Apache settings using your browser.

+### Common Problems
+- If certain errors appear due to lack of dependencies or missing path.
+Remove `node-modules` and `yarn.lock`  and run `yarn --no-bin-links` to resolve.

 ## Database Models and Manipulation
 Due to the restrictions against ORMs (Eloquent), the project requires the execution of raw queries instead.
 To understand how to do that in Laravel, take a look at their [documentation](https://laravel.com/docs/5.4/database#running-queries) to learn more.